Ritholtz Wealth Management Purchases 765 Shares of Vanguard Growth ETF (NYSEARCA:VUG)

-Ritholtz Wealth Management boosted its position in shares of Vanguard Growth ETF (NYSEARCA:VUG) by 36.1% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 2,882 shares of the company’s stock after purchasing an additional 765 shares during the period.
-Ritholtz Wealth Management’s holdings in Vanguard Growth ETF were worth $656,000 as of its most recent SEC filing.
+Ritholtz Wealth Management raised its position in shares of Vanguard Growth ETF (NYSEARCA:VUG) by 36.1% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 2,882 shares of the company’s stock after purchasing an additional 765 shares during the period.
+Ritholtz Wealth Management’s holdings in Vanguard Growth ETF were worth $656,000 as of its most recent filing with the Securities and Exchange Commission.

-Other large investors have also recently modified their holdings of the company.
-Jones Financial Companies Lllp increased its stake in Vanguard Growth ETF by 57.1% in the 2nd quarter.
-Jones Financial Companies Lllp now owns 13,077,183 shares of the company’s stock valued at $2,560,810,000 after buying an additional 4,753,534 shares during the period.
-Morgan Stanley lifted its position in shares of Vanguard Growth ETF by 49.4% during the first quarter.
-Morgan Stanley now owns 11,127,040 shares of the company’s stock worth $1,743,496,000 after acquiring an additional 3,677,001 shares in the last quarter.
-Bank of New York Mellon Corp lifted its position in shares of Vanguard Growth ETF by 4.7% during the second quarter.
-Bank of New York Mellon Corp now owns 1,803,482 shares of the company’s stock worth $364,465,000 after acquiring an additional 80,983 shares in the last quarter.
-Blair William & Co.
-IL lifted its position in shares of Vanguard Growth ETF by 9.1% during the second quarter.
-Blair William & Co.
-IL now owns 1,297,119 shares of the company’s stock worth $262,135,000 after acquiring an additional 107,756 shares in the last quarter.
-Finally, Goldman Sachs Group Inc. lifted its position in shares of Vanguard Growth ETF by 5.0% during the second quarter.
-Goldman Sachs Group Inc. now owns 1,161,865 shares of the company’s stock worth $234,801,000 after acquiring an additional 54,910 shares in the last quarter.
+Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+Old North State Trust LLC bought a new position in Vanguard Growth ETF during the third quarter valued at $44,000.
+JJJ Advisors Inc. grew its holdings in shares of Vanguard Growth ETF by 31.0% in the second quarter.
+JJJ Advisors Inc. now owns 207 shares of the company’s stock valued at $42,000 after purchasing an additional 49 shares in the last quarter.
+Hoover Financial Advisors Inc. acquired a new position in shares of Vanguard Growth ETF in the second quarter valued at approximately $45,000.
+Asset Advisors Investment Management LLC acquired a new position in shares of Vanguard Growth ETF in the second quarter valued at approximately $56,000.
+Finally, West Bancorporation Inc. grew its holdings in shares of Vanguard Growth ETF by 167.2% in the second quarter.
+West Bancorporation Inc. now owns 342 shares of the company’s stock valued at $69,000 after purchasing an additional 214 shares in the last quarter.

 Vanguard Growth Index Fund, formerly Vanguard Growth ETF, is an exchange-traded share class of Vanguard Growth Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the MSCI US Prime Market Growth Index (the Index).
 The Index is a diversified index of growth stocks of large United States companies.